hata/HAEntity/README.md

 # HAEntity

-HAEntity is a library written by objective-c to access sqlite database via FMDB
+HAEntity is a library written by objective-c to access sqlite database via FMDB.

+## Introduction

+HAEntity is created to support easier access than writing all SQL.
+The purpose of this library is to help the following things:

+- Each column maps to each property
+- Reduce writing SQL.
+- Map property types to database types.

 ## Usage

-### Basic usage
+### Basic usage: Save
 (ref HAEntityTests/HASampleTest testSample1 )

 The basic step to use this library, initialize `HAEntityManager`, setup database,